Voxold/Locksmith-Pro/README.md

 ## Technologies

-HTML/CSS: For structuring the webpage and styling the user interface.
+HTML/CSS/Bootstrap: For frontent.
-Hello World
+Flask: for server side and api

 JavaScript: To implement the password generation logic and handle user interactions.